patillacode/epicure/README.md

 ### Why?

-I like to keep my projects as lean as possible, and I don't like to add dependencies unless strictly necessary.
+I like to keep my projects as clean as possible, and I don't like to add dependencies unless strictly necessary.
 I usually end up writing the same little utils over and over again, so I decided to create a centralized place where I can keep them.